tshepang/blog/content/Drag Me to Hell (2009).md

 If we ignore certain arbitrary and stupid happenings, this movie is quite well-made and has some decent dialog.
 It also feels fresh, especially in the first half.
-It\'s also the scariest movie I\'ve seen in a few years (if memory serves well), even though some of the scares use tired techniques like loud sounds and sudden appearances of scary figures.
+It's also the scariest movie I've seen in a few years (if memory serves well), even though some of the scares use tired techniques like loud sounds and sudden appearances of scary figures.